AlexanderStarykh/showHideTab/README.md

 # showHideTab
-Function on JS native for show and hide tabs on click To use this script, you need to pass three arguments:
+Function on JS native for show and hide tabs on click.
+To use this script, you need to pass three arguments:
 1. All tabs that need to be connected.
 2. A box containing tabs.